Dionert/SoundLocater-MC/README.md

 **Required Permission**: `customsounds.reload`

 ## NOTE
 (This plugin was used on a roleplay server where sounds were played every 5/10 seconds.
-I will later add the ability to use different intervals.)
+I will later add the ability to use different intervals & worlds.)